 - State that the business associate must set up technical, administrative, and physical safeguards to protect the covered entity’s information.

-- Describe how the BA will use and disclose PHI – both in terms of what is necessary and what is allowed.
+- Describe how the BA will use and disclose PHI – both in terms of what is necessary and allowed.

 - Stipulate that the BA will notify the CE of any disclosure or use that occurs that is not permitted within the BAA (as in the case of breaches).